 For years Americans have seen the drying up of homes for sale.
 The drought has been harsh.
-Last year I wrote many articles talking about this trend and how this has had greater effect on a rise in sale prices than has pure demand.
+Last year I wrote many articles talking about this trend and how this has had a more significant effect on a rise in sale prices than has pure demand.
 Now, this price rise caused by parched inventory is threatening to create another problem down the road which, if allowed to take hold, will only choke us further.
 What is this trend?
 I am not worried that home prices will bubble up into frothy foolishness, but I am concerned that this fast rise in prices will result in homeowners reaching their DTI (debt to income) limit and liquid asset limit faster, thereby pricing homeowners out of healthy financial decisions.
-This becomes a greater threat as mortgage rates slowly trend higher.
+This becomes a more significant threat as mortgage rates slowly trend higher.

 But we have all heard reports that in some areas there are multiple bids on many decent properties coming to market.
 So, we must know… What is driving this combination of low inventory, and the resultant push up in prices?